Blogpost

 Searching for Internships in the USA

-There are many benefits to finding your own internship and numerous tools available to use in your search.
-As with any job search effort, making connections and networking is highly valuable.
-Here are some tips to help you jump-start your search.
+There are many benefits to finding your own internship and many tools available to help your search.
+As with any job search, making connections and networking is highly valuable.
+Here are some tips to help you get started.

 Search Timeline